CPJKU/beat_this/README.md

 ```bash
 for gpu in {0..3}; do beat_this input_dir -o output_dir --touch-first --skip-existing --gpu=$gpu & done
 ```
 If you want to use the DBN for postprocessing, add `--dbn`.
 The DBN parameters are the default ones from madmom.
-This requires installing the `madmom` package.
+This requires installing the `madmom` package (with `pip install git+https://github.com/CPJKU/madmom.git`, as the current version on PyPI only supports Python<3.10 and numpy<1.20).

 ### Python class